jacekskowalski/flashcard/README.md

 <h1>Sendgrid API</h1>
 This web app uses Sengrid Web API to reset password.
 A link is sent on an email.
 Insert your api key in application.properties file
+You need to get API key and insert in application.properties file

 <h1>Basic token auth</h1>
 During logging jwt token is generated.